Loading...

 Problem (3): Determine the magnitude and direction of the electric field at a point in the middle of two point charges of $4\,\rm \mu C$ and $-3.2\,\rm \mu C$ separated by $4\,\rm cm$?

-Solution: Let the line connecting the charges be the $x$ axis, and take right as the positive direction.
-First, find the electric field due to each charge at the midpoint between the charges which is located at $d=2\,\rm cm$ from each charge.
-The magnitude of the electric field due to charge $4\,\rm \mu C$ at that point is \begin{align*} E&=k\frac{q}{d^2} \\\\ &=\frac{(9\times 10^9)(4\times 10^{-6})}{(0.02)^2} \\\\ &=90\times 10^6\,\rm N/C \end{align*} This charge is positive, so its electric field points away from it, say to the right.
-Similarly, for point charge $-3.2\,\rm \mu C$ the magnitude and direction of its electric field is found as \begin{align*} E&=k\frac{q}{d^2} \\\\ &=\frac{(9\times 10^9)(3.2\times 10^{-6})}{(0.02)^2} \\\\ &=72\times 10^6\,\rm N/C \end{align*} This charge is negative, so its electric field directed toward it, say the positive $x$ axis.
+Solution: Let the line connecting the charges be the $x$ axis, and consider right as the positive direction.
+First, find the electric field due to each charge at the midpoint between them, which is located at a distance of $d=2\,\rm cm$ from each charge.
+The magnitude of the electric field due to a charge of $4\,\rm \mu C$ at that point can be calculated as follows: \begin{align*} E&=k\frac{q}{d^2} \\\\ &=\frac{(9\times 10^9)(4\times 10^{-6})}{(0.02)^2} \\\\ &=90\times 10^6\,\rm N/C \end{align*} Since this charge is positive, its electric field points away from it, specifically to the right.

-Next, we use the superposition principle to find the net electric field at the wanted point.
-According to this principle, the total electric field at a point is the vector sum of the individual fields due to each charge.
-Thus, \begin{align*} \vec{E}_{net}&=\vec{E}_1+\vec{E}_2 \\\\ &=(90+72) \times 10^6 \\\\ &=+162\times 10^6 \quad\rm N/C \end{align*} Hence, at a point midway between the charges the magnitude of the electric field is $162\times 10^6\,\rm N/C$ and its direction is to the right or toward the negative charge as shown in the figure.
+Next, we can use the superposition principle to find the net electric field at our desired point.
+According to this principle, the total electric field at a point is obtained by taking the vector sum of individual fields due to each charge.
+Therefore, \begin{align*} \vec{E}_{net}&=\vec{E}_1+\vec{E}_2 \\\\ &=(90+72) \times 10^6 \\\\ &=+162\times 10^6 \quad\rm N/C \end{align*} Hence, at a point midway between these charges, the magnitude of the electric field is found to be $162\times 10^6\,\rm N/C$ and its direction is to the right or towards the negative charge, as shown in the figure.

 Problem (4): In the vicinity of point charge $q$, we place a $0.2\,{\rm \mu C}$-charge so that a force of $5\times 10^{-5}\,{\rm N}$ applied to it due to the charge $q$.
 Find the electric field produced by this unknown charge $q$.

-Solution: the Coulomb force exerted on a test point charge $q_0$ at any point is related to the electric field (due to an unknown charge $q$) at that point by \[\vec{F}=q_0\vec{E}\]Therefore, the magnitude of the electric field is obtained as \begin{align*}E&=\frac{F}{q_0}\\ \\ &={\rm \frac{5\times 10^{-5}\,N}{0.2\times 10^{-6}\,C}}\\ \\&= 250\quad {\rm \frac NC}\end{align*}
+Solution: The Coulomb force exerted on a test point charge $q_0$ at any point is related to the electric field (due to an unknown charge $q$) at that point by \[\vec{F}=q_0\vec{E}\]Therefore, the magnitude of the electric field is obtained as \begin{align*}E&=\frac{F}{q_0}\\ \\ &={\rm \frac{5\times 10^{-5}\,N}{0.2\times 10^{-6}\,C}}\\ \\&= 250\quad {\rm \frac NC}\end{align*}

 Problem(5): An electron is released from rest in a uniform electric field of magnitude $E=100\,{\rm N/C}$ and gains speed.

-(a) Find the magnitude of the force applied to it?
+(a) Find the magnitude of the force applied to it.

 (b) After traveling a distance of $1$ meter, how fast does it reach?

-Solution: The magnitude of charge of electron is $e=1.6\times 10^{-19}\,{\rm C}$ and the electron mass is $m_e=9.1\times 10^{-31}\,{\rm kg}$.
-From rest means that $v_0=0$.
+Solution: The magnitude of the charge of an electron is $e=1.6\times 10^{-19}\,{\rm C}$, and the electron mass is $m_e=9.1\times 10^{-31}\,{\rm kg}$.

 (a) The electric field and electric force are related by the formula $F=qE$.
-Thus, we have \begin{align*}F&=qE\\&=(100)(1.6\times 10^{-19})\\&=1.6\times 10^{-17}\quad {\rm N}\end{align*}
+Therefore, we can calculate the force as follows: \begin{align*}F&=qE\\&=(100)(1.6\times 10^{-19})\\&=1.6\times 10^{-17}\quad {\rm N}\end{align*}

 Problem (6): What is the force on an electron at a point where the electric field is $\vec{E}=5\times 10^{5}\,(\hat{i})\,{\rm N/C}$.